 The Malerwinkel at the Königssee is the most famous viewpoint and at the same time the most beautiful hike at the highlight of the Berchtesgadener Land, the Königssee in Bavaria.
-We will tell you everything you need to know about the Malerwinkel hike: where you should park, where the best viewpoints are and what the ominous Inifinity Pools at Königssee are all about.
+We will tell you everything you need to know about the Malerwinkel hike: where to park, the best viewpoints and what the ominous Inifinity Pools at Königssee are all about.

 The Königssee in Berchtesgaden

 Königssee is a mountain lake in the municipality of Schönau am Königsee and is located in the Berchtesgadener Region National Park.
 Situated at an altitude of 600 meters, the lake is the place of interest in Berchtesgadener Land and one of the most beautiful natural highlights in Germany.
 The Königssee is often called the fjord of the Alps because of its shape and the mountain walls rising steeply on its shores.

 We can share this view without hesitation, we have seen numerous fjords on our Norway trip and can say with a clear conscience that the Königsee does not have to hide in comparison.
 In addition, the Königssee is one of the cleanest lakes in Germany.
 One reason for this may be that the lake may only be navigated with electric boats or rowing boats.
 And this has been the case since the time of the emperor.

 The lake is almost 8 kilometers long and is nestled between the high rock faces of the Watzmann, a 2,713 meter high mountain in the Berchtesgaden Alps, and the Hagen Mountains.
 The Königssee is not only famous for the imposing rock massifs on its shores, but also for its smooth, crystal-clear water that shimmers emerald green in the sun.